 Especially for Dads:

-- Luis Vasquez, Father Outreach Worker (firstname.lastname@example.org) – The Agenda for Children Literacy Initiative and the Center for Families are very excited to introduce Luis Vasquez, our new Father Outreach Worker.
-Both agencies have jointly hired him part-time to serve our Cambridge dads!
-You will receive updates from him about dads’ events, workshops, resources, playgroups and activities for dads, as well as events for the whole family.
+- Cambridge Dads – The Agenda for Children and Center for Families have partnered to bring you Cambridge Dads, a project to support fathers in Cambridge.
+Stay connected with Cambridge Dads to receive updates about dads’ events, workshops, resources, playgroups and activities for dads, as well as events for the whole family.

 - Follow @CambDads on Twitter